jo/webcryptobox/README.md

 ## Architecture
 Webcryptobox provides opinionated cipher selection and a few abstractions so you don't have to worry about too much details.
 It is heavily inspired by NaCL, but is focused on [WebCrypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and [OpenSSL](https://www.openssl.org/) compatibility.
 That means you can implement crypto systems for the web which are also easily usable from within other systems.

+For understanding the way Webcryptobox works, best look at the [Webcryptobox Bash](https://github.com/jo/webcryptobox-sh) implementation.
+It basically wraps calls to `openssl` and massages data on its way in and out with `xxd`.

 ### Cipher
 We use Elliptic-curve Diffie–Hellman (ECDH) key agreement with curve P-521 aka secp521r1 or ansip521r1.
 Symmetric encryption is done with Advanced Encryption Standard (AES) with a key length of 256 bits in Cipher Block Chaining Mode (CBC).